Science in the IntendED Classroom.

 Teachers should wonder alongside children and model the many ways we can answer our questions.
 Teachers model the scientific process, from first becoming interested, to wondering, to looking for answers or data, and then to making a good guess about an aspect of the investigation.
 Children join in the process with just a little encouragement because being a scientist offers its own reward—the children get to do “real” work.

-Elements of Science in the Global Early Education Classroom include:
+Elements of Science in the IntendED Classroom include:

 Thinking Like a Scientist